dzaiats/bitcoin-arbitrage/README.md

 ### Using Bellman-Ford approach
-This approach is fully based on Vertexes and weights of Edges The complexity is O(VE), where V - the number of vertices and E is the number of edges.
+This approach is fully based on Vertexes and weights of Edges The complexity is O(V*E), where V - the number of vertices and E is the number of edges.
+It is practical to use on not big amount of data (not big graphs).
+Otherwise, the complexity will be following to O(V * V^2), or O(V^3)

 ### Using Iterative calculation
-This is approach is lightweight and fast and can be scaled for better accuracy In this case the complexity is O(log(N^2)), where N - is the number of elements in the list.
+This is approach is lightweight and fast and can be scaled for better accuracy In this case the complexity is O(N^2), where N - is the number of elements in the list.
+But this complexity is flexible and depends on the random data in our case.
+It means that Complexity will be always between O(2*N) and O(N^2) or O((N^2)/2)

 ### Using Recursive calculation
 This is approach is heavy but simple in implementation.
 Might cause StackOverflowError